This page outlines how to create the key technical components required for distributing your container image product with Google Cloud Marketplace.

 eu.gcr.io, are not yet supported).

-- Save or copy your staging repository path for solution creation in Partner Portal.
+- Save or copy your staging repository path for product creation in Partner Portal.

 - Staging repository must be within